21st Dec 2022

 Lewy body dementia, which is also known as dementia with Lewy bodies, is a condition that generally occurs in older people and impacts a person’s feelings, behavior, ways of thinking, and movement.
 Lewy body disease is one of the most common types of dementia but as yet, there is no treatment for it and no way to avoid developing it.
 In the advanced stages of this condition, people often require a comprehensive care package to be able to live their lives.

-Lewy body dementia is named after Friedrich H. Lewy, a German-American scientist who discovered the ‘Lewy bodies’ that cause symptoms of dementia including memory loss and movement difficulties.
+Lewy body dementia is a cognitive disorder named after Friedrich H. Lewy, a German-American scientist who discovered the ‘Lewy bodies’ that cause symptoms of dementia including memory loss and movement difficulties.
 Lewy bodies are unusual build-ups of a particular protein called alpha-synuclein, making it difficult for the neurons in the brain to carry messages to the rest of the brain and the body as they usually would.

 One neurotransmitter that is particularly affected by these Lewy bodies - acetylcholine - is the one that is primarily responsible for memory and learning.
 This is why people with Lewy body dementia often struggle to remember things or retain information in the ways they had previously.